Course Content - Basic

 This will provide secure connections for all Browsers and Remote IP Phones connecting to your server, over the Internet.

 For more information concerning SSL certificates, and their use with 3CX, use the link on screen now, to go to our guide on how to use SSL certificates.

 Earlier in this module, we mentioned that having a Static Public IP address is recommended.
-It is possible to have a Dynamic IP, but when your IP changes, you will experience some downtime on your PBX, for any calls to and from outside numbers or remote clients.
+It is possible to have a Dynamic IP, but when your IP changes, you will experience some downtime on your PBX, for any calls to and from outside numbers or remote Apps.
 This is due to the time it takes for the new IP to become known to the outside world.
 This process is called DNS propagation.
 This is why we only recommend using a Dynamic IP for testing purposes.